splunk/splunk-operator/docs/PremiumApps.md

 * Standalone Search Head with Indexer Cluster
 * Search Head Cluster with Indexer Cluster

-Notably, if deploying a distributed search environment, the use of indexer clustering is required to ensure that the necessary ES specific configuration is pushed to the indexers via the Cluster Manager.
+Notably, if deploying a distributed search environment, the use of indexer clustering is required to ensure that the necessary ES-specific configuration is pushed to the indexers via the Cluster Manager.

 ### What is and what is not automated by the Splunk Operator